 Yes, the sole mandate is a contract signed between you and your estate agent, with terms and conditions attached.
 Withdrawing from it will incur penalties.

 The sole mandate must be a written agreement, with the seller’s signature included.
 The estate agent is required to explain the legal ramifications of the agreement, and they must also supply a copy of the agreement to the seller.

 In most cases, sole mandate expiry will occur after 90 days.
 However, a specific expiry date can be included in the agreement.

 Should you sign a sole mandate?
 Yes, and here’s why

 Simply put, it’s quality over quantity.

-It may seem intuitive logic that more agents marketing your properties means more opportunities to sell it.
-However that is not the case.
+It may seem intuitive that more agents marketing your properties mean more opportunities to sell them.
+However, that is not the case.